mjlshen/osd-nix/README.md

 # osd-nix

 This repository is a Nix flake containing tools needed as an OpenShift Dedicated SRE.
-This workflow allows strandard tooling and versions to be available while on-call without forcing these to clash with other versions that are installed.
+This workflow allows standard tooling and versions to be available while on-call without forcing these to clash with other versions that are installed.

 ## Prerequisites